ocsmit/rindcalc/README.md

 v.1.2.6 notes: Increased stability when reading input landsat bands.

-rindcalc is an open source python library built on numpy and gdal aiming to provide seamless and accurate raster index calculations and composites of
-Landsat-8 imagery using gdal and numpy.
-Landsat bands are pulled directly from files downloaded from USGS containing all bands in the landsat scene.
+rindcalc is an open source python library built on numpy and gdal aiming to provide seamless and accurate raster index calculations and composites of Landsat-8 imagery using gdal and numpy.
+Landsat bands are pulled directly from files downloaded from USGS containing all bands in the landsat scene .
 Since rindcalc uses the standard naming convention of landsat bands, it only needs the folder in which Landsat-8 bands are contained instead.
-This method allows for easy, quick, and consistent index calculations from Landsat-8 imagery.
+This method allows for easy, quick, and consistent index calculations from Landsat -8 imagery.

-Indices: AWEIsh, AWEInsh, NDMI, MNDWI, NDVI, GNDVI, SAVI, NDBI, NDBaI, NBLI, EBBI, UI, NBRI,
+Indices: AWEIsh, AWEInsh, NDMI, MNDWI, NDVI, GNDVI, SAVI, NDBI, NDBaI,
+         NBLI, EBBI, UI, NBRI,

 Composites: RGB, False Color

 Unsupervised Classification: K-Means (Mini Batch)

 The k-means unsupervised classification module utilizes sci-kit learn's MiniBatchKMeans which provides significantly faster computation times than the standard K-means algorithm, but with slightly worse result [[1]](https://scikit-learn.org/stable/modules/clustering.html#mini-batch-kmeans).
 'No Data' values are populated with the median value of the array as the classification algorithm does not work with numpy arrays that contain 'nan' values.

 ## Dependencies